ShivanshShukla/LearnTech/README.md

 7. Created a footer. `✔`
 8. Added error page. `✔`

+## 21 May 2024

+9. Created a CRUD dashboard for User at backend.
+   1. Now a user can edit the details of student except for the password. `✔`
+10. Session data is being maintained when a student logs in or logs out of the application `✔`
+11. Fixed other minor bugs. `✔`
 ---
 **`Tomorrows task`**

-1. Session handling
-2. Cookies.
-3. Create a CRUD dashboard for User at backend.
-4. Create a CRUD dashboard for Admins at backend.
+1. Create a CRUD dashboard for Admins at backend.

 > Future work
+>
-> 1) Create another backend application that will read document and display it on the web application.
+> 1. Create another backend application that will read document and display it on the web application.